-My professional rehabilitation counseling practice is focused on helping people participate in the world around them, particularly in their own world of work.
+My professional rehabilitation counseling practice is focused on helping people find a place in the workforce.